This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In either case, you can look forward to a resolution of the situation, remediation, and possibly a recovery of damages.

 Hiring the Right Lawyer for Filing a Cerebral Palsy Lawsuit

 Before you begin either filing process, find the right lawyer to guide you.
-The method of filing and following through with a lawsuit to the end is complex.
+The filing and following through with a lawsuit to the end is complex.
 It’s easy to make mistakes if you don’t have a deep understanding of the relevant laws and experience with these kinds of cases.

 If you know any other parents of children with cerebral palsy or other disabilities, they may also be able to give you a referral for a lawyer they know and trust.

 Filing a Cerebral Palsy Medical Malpractice Lawsuit in Pennsylvania